 Our nurse anesthetists currently practice in a wide variety of clinical settings, including the Ronald Reagan UCLA Medical Center, UCLA Stein Eye Institute, Westwood Ambulatory Surgery Center, UCLA Health Surgery Center in Santa Monica, and UCLA Santa Monica Medical Center.
 We are also located at the Martin Luther King Jr. Community Hospital, where we provide obstetric and general anesthesia care to medically underserved populations in South Los Angeles.

 In addition to clinical assignments, UCLA nurse anesthetists participate in policy development, quality improvement initiatives, workflow optimization, and education.
 They regularly provide educational programs including courses on Procedural Sedation, Airway Emergencies, Anesthetic Considerations for Outpatient Surgery, and PACU Safety for our nursing colleagues in all perioperative phases of care.

-Our department also encourages global outreach, supporting nurse anesthetists who participate in mission trips providing care to underserved areas around the world including Nepal, Mexico, Myanmar, Kenya, and Dominican Republic.
+Our department also encourages global outreach, supporting nurse anesthetists who participate in mission trips providing care to underserved areas around the world including Nepal, Peru, Myanmar, Kenya, and Guatemala.
 Their travels are featured on our Global Healthcare Initiatives page.

-Every new CRNA is paired with an experienced CRNA when they begin working.
-The pair meet up weekly to confer on the orientation progress, discuss specific case guidance, and provide coaching for communication and expectations.
-In addition, the mentorship program, combined with an extensive orientation program, supports their transition into our practice at UCLA as well as future growth.
+Every new CRNA is paired with two CRNAs upon hire.
+The mentors and mentees meet up weekly to confer on the orientation progress, discuss specific case guidance, and provide coaching for communication and expectations.
+There are also scheduled mentorship meetups at three, six and twelve months which provide an opportunity to collaborate outside of work and discuss progress.
+The mentorship program, combined with an extensive orientation program, supports their transition into our practice at UCLA as well as their future growth.